-At a minimum the County is to successfully complete the following tasks throughout the contract period to ensure compliance and coordination with the state emergency management.
+At a minimum the County is to successfully complete the following tasks throughout the period of performance.
 Quarterly Tasks (Form1B) will need to be provided each quarter to show completion or working towards the completion of each task.
-Items will also be reviewed during the mid-year and end-of year progress report prepared in conjunction with the Division's Regional Coordinator to validate compliance.
 All back-up documentation listed below shall be uploaded to the Division's SharePoint portal, https://portal.floridadisaster.org